Which AI Model Should You Use

 We currently support Open Source models by Meta and Deepseek as well as Proprietary LLMs by OpenAi, Anthropic, and Google

 Our Open Source models are hosted in the USA.
-We do not share any data with the creators of the OpenSource models or the providers of the Proprietary models.
-We also do not use, or authorize the use of, any customer data to train AI models in any form or fashion.
+We do not share any data with the creators of the Open Source models.
+We do not use, or authorize the use of, any customer data to train AI models in any form or fashion.

 The best AI model will often be up to interpretation, especially when comparing models of the same caliber.
 This page will give you information on each of our models so you can make a better decision.